 In 2013, the Diocese of Hawai'i developed the formation program, Waiolaihui'ia ("gathering of the waters"), for canonically resident communicants who have been recommended for further discernment and formation toward ordination to Holy Orders.
-Students who are accepted into Waiolaihui'ia are required to attend 10 weekends per year for a total of three years.
+Students who are accepted into Waiolaihui'ia are required to attend 10 weekends per year, as well as complete Pastoral Care education, for a total of 3 1/2 years.
 Weekends begin on Friday afternoon and conclude on Sunday afternoon.

 In years one and two, exams are given each Saturday after the academic section.
 In year three, exams take the form of essays to be written after the weekend session.
 Typically these are due before the next weekend session.

 The demands of the program are rigorous and while sessions are once a month, students should expect to fulfill reading assignments and essay assignments in between meeting times.
 Student work is evaluated using measurements of "does not/meets/exceeds expectations."
 All exams and related evaluations are filed in the Bishop's office and are available to the Bishop, Commission of Ministry and Standing Committee.